-Established in 1607, Santa Fe is the second oldest city founded by European colonists in the United States.
-Only St. Augustine, Florida, founded in 1565, is older.
-Built upon the ruins of an abandoned Tanoan Indian village, Santa Fe was the capital of the “Kingdom of New Mexico,” which was claimed for Spain by Coronado in 1540.
-Its first governor, Don Pedro de Peralta, gave the city its full name, “La Villa Real de la Santa Fe de San Francisco de Asís,” or “The Royal City of the Holy Faith of Saint Francis of Assisi”.
+Established in 1610, Santa Fe, New Mexico, is the third oldest city founded by European colonists in the United States.
+Only St. Augustine, Florida, founded in 1565, and Jamestown, Virginia, are older.
+It is also the oldest capital city in the U.S., serving under five different governments; Spain, Tewa Puebloans, Mexico, the Confederate States of America, and the United States.
+Built upon the ruins of an abandoned Tanoan Indian village, Santa Fe was the capital of the “Kingdom of New Mexico,” which was claimed for Spain by Francisco Vasquez de Coronado in 1540.
+Its first governor, Don Pedro de Peralta, gave the city its full name, “La Villa Real de la Santa Fe de San Francisco de Asís,” or “The Royal City of the Holy Faith of Saint Francis of Assisi.”

-On August 18, 1846, during the early period of the Mexican American War, an American army general, Stephen Watts Kearny, took Santa Fe and raised the American flag over the Plaza.
-Two years later in 1848, Mexico signed the Treaty of Guadalupe Hidalgo ceding New Mexico and California to the United States.
-For 27 days in March and April of 1862, the Confederate flag of Brigadier General Henry H. Sibley flew over Santa Fe until he was defeated by Union troops.
+On August 18, 1846, during the early period of the Mexican-American War, an American army general, Stephen Watts Kearny, took Santa Fe and raised the American flag over the Plaza.
+There, he built Fort Marcy to prevent an uprising by Santa Fe citizens, though it was never needed.

-Beyond the capitol, the Mother Road continued on a particularly nasty stretch down La Bajada Hill toward Albuquerque.
-One of the most challenging sections of Route 66, the 500 foot drop along narrow switch backs struck terror in the hearts of many early travelers, so much so that locals were often hired to drive vehicles down the steep slope.
-Although plans were that Santa Fe would continue to stay on the route of the Mother Road, it was not to be, due to political maneuverings of the New Mexico Governor in 1937.
-Having lost his re-election, Governor Hannett blamed the Santa Fe politicians for losing and vowing to get even, he rerouted the highway in his last few months as governor.
-So hastily was the road built, that it barreled through both public and private lands without benefit of official right-of-ways.
+Route 66 originally went through Santa Fe during its early years.
+Following the Old Pecos Trail from Santa Rosa, the path wound through Dilia, Romeroville, and Pecos to Santa Fe.
+Beyond the capital, Route 66 continued on a particularly nasty stretch down La Bajada Hill toward Albuquerque.
+One of the most challenging sections of the old road, the 500-foot drop along narrow switchbacks, struck terror in the hearts of many early travelers, so much so that locals were often hired to drive vehicles down the steep slope.
+Due to the political maneuverings of the New Mexico Governor in 1937, Route 66 was rerouted, bypassing Santa Fe and the Pecos River Valley.
+Having lost his re-election, Governor Hannett blamed the Santa Fe politicians for losing and vowing to get even; he rerouted the highway in his last few months as governor.
+So hastily was the road built that it barreled through public and private lands without the benefit of official right-of-ways.

-By the time the new governor was in place, a new highway connected Route 66 from Santa Rosa to Albuquerque, bypassing the capitol city and its many businesses.
-The new route was more direct and reduced some of the more treacherous road conditions.
+By the time the new governor was in place, a new highway had connected Route 66 from Santa Rosa to Albuquerque, bypassing the capital city and many businesses.
+The new route was more direct and reduced some treacherous road conditions.
 It was along this path that I-40 would be built many years later.

 For many years this picturesque city has consciously attempted to preserve and display a regional architectural style.
 By a law passed in 1958, new and rebuilt buildings, especially those in designated historic districts, must exhibit a Spanish Territorial or Pueblo style of architecture, with flat roofs and other features suggestive of the area’s traditional adobe construction.

 In addition to serving as the state capital, the city depends economically on art, tourism, construction, and real estate development.
-Set at the base of the Sangre de Cristo mountains, the city’s climate and cultural attractions have drawn an influx of new residents with an above average income and educational level.
+Set at the base of the Sangre de Cristo mountains, the city’s climate and cultural attractions have drawn an influx of new residents with above-average income and educational levels.
 Restaurants, boutiques, and galleries line the streets of the city center and Canyon Road.

-The growth boom flagged temporarily in the mid-1990’s when Debbie Jaramillo, who opposed the focus on tourism, was elected mayor.
-Although she was voted out after serving one term, the city continues to face the challenges of continuing drought conditions and a widening divide between locals and recent arrivals.
+The growth boom flagged temporarily in the mid-1990s when Debbie Jaramillo, who opposed tourism, was elected mayor.
+She was voted out after serving one term.
+The city continues to face the challenges of continuing drought conditions and a widening divide between locals and recent arrivals.
 Still, art and tourism remain Santa Fe’s biggest industries.

-Nestled at 7,000 feet in the foothills of the Rocky Mountains, Santa Fe boasts a population of almost 65,000.
-While in Santa Fe, be sure to visit the La Fonda Hotel, which has been providing a restful place for weary travelers since 1920.
-In 1926 the Atchison, Topeka and Santa Fe Railroad acquired the hotel, which they leased to Fred Harvey.
-From 1926 through 1969 the La Fonda was one of the famous Harvey Houses.
+Nestled at 7,000 feet in the foothills of the Rocky Mountains, Santa Fe boasts a population of almost 84,000 people.
+While in Santa Fe, visit the La Fonda Hotel, which has been providing a restful place for weary travelers since 1920.
+In 1926 the Atchison, Topeka, and Santa Fe Railroad acquired the hotel, which they leased to Fred Harvey.
+From 1926 through 1969, the La Fonda was one of the famous Harvey Houses.
 Reportedly the La Fonda also hosts a resident ghost.

-You will also have the opportunity to see the historic Palace of the Governors, the San Miguel Mission Church, visit Santa Fe’s many museums, and stroll through numerous galleries and boutiques while visiting beautiful Santa Fe, New Mexico.
+Visitors also can see the historic Palace of the Governors, and the San Miguel Mission Church, visit Santa Fe’s many museums and stroll through numerous galleries and boutiques while visiting beautiful Santa Fe, New Mexico.

 One other interesting note is that Santa Fe is reportedly extremely haunted.
-It is one of the few cities that offers a full schedule of “ghost tours” and “ghost walks” year around, with as many as five operators conducting tours from Santa Fe’s historic plaza.
-These tours primarily focus on the ten block historic area of Santa Fe, featuring such places as the La Posada and La Fonda Hotels, the Grant Corner Inn, Palace of Governors, the oldest house in the nation, and other historic buildings.
-Some tours also include area superstitions, as well as Santa Fe’s history of vigilantes, gunfights, murders and hangings.
+It is one of the few cities that offers a full schedule of “ghost tours” and “ghost walks” year-round, with as many as five operators conducting tours from Santa Fe’s historic plaza.
+These tours primarily focus on the ten-block historic area of Santa Fe, featuring such places as the La Posada and La Fonda Hotels, the Grant Corner Inn, the Palace of Governors, the oldest house in the nation, and other historic buildings.
+Some tours also include area superstitions and Santa Fe’s history of vigilantes, gunfights, murders, and hangings.